vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 - [**NAR database issue**](https://www.oxfordjournals.org/nar/database/c/)

-#### Searching biological litterature
+#### Searching biological litterature with Pubmed
-> Pubmed is one the database that almost all biologists use to search and access the biomeical literature. general summary to write
+> Pubmed is one the database that almost all biologists use to search and access the biomedical literature.
+It also a good starting points for beginners to leran the basic of database searches such as the use of boleen operators, issues with names and spelling the use of advanced search tools
 {.is-info}

 https://vdclab-wiki.herokuapp.com/en/literature-search